Dulux Weathershield Masonry Paint Review

 Fungicidal Wash and Stabilising Solution

 I thought I’d add these two products.
 I know they’re not paint, but they can be integral to the system.
-They’re non-distinguishable compared to other brands if I’m honest.
+They’re indistinguishable compared to other brands if I’m honest.
 They do their jobs well, but I could be talking about Sandtex, Johnstone’s or one of the others and my review would be the same.

 Dulux Weathershield fungicidal wash works brilliantly.
 Brush or roller it onto any green scum the day before you plan to paint and just leave it overnight.
 Just let the fungicidal wash do its job.
 Then simply give it a quick brush off with a yard brush and paint over whatever is left.

 Dulux Weathershield stabilising solution should be used on chalky or unsound masonry at least a day before you plan to paint it.
-There is a lot of old sandstone on buildings locally to me and this stuff just makes everything solid before you start.
+There is a lot of old sandstone on buildings locally to me, and this stuff just makes everything solid before you start.
 It is oil-based and does stink.
-When you apply it with a roller it splashes everywhere too.
+When you apply it with a roller, it splashes everywhere too.

 Best Place to buy Dulux Weathershield Masonry Paint